RobThree/TwoFactorAuth/README.md

 $secret = $tfa->createSecret();
 ````

 The `createSecret()` method accepts two arguments: `$bits` (default: `80`) and `$requirecryptosecure` (default: `true`).
 The former is the number of bits generated for the shared secret.
 Make sure this argument is a multiple of 8 and, again, keep in mind that not all combinations may be supported by all apps.
-Google authenticator seems happy with 80 and 160, the default is set to 80 because that's what most sites (that I know of) currently use.
+Google authenticator seems happy with 80 and 160, the default is set to 80 because that's what most sites (that I know of) currently use; however a value of 160 or higher is recommended (see [RFC 4226 - Algorithm Requirements](https://tools.ietf.org/html/rfc4226#section-4)).
 The latter is used to ensure that the secret is cryptographically secure; if you don't care very much for cryptographically secure secrets you can specify `false` and use a **non**-cryptographically secure RNG provider.

 ````php
 // Display shared secret